 (Booking service provided by Tiqets.com*, who I am an affiliate of)

-With the Vienna Pass, you actually still need to book a time slot on reaching the Schönbrunn arrival centre.
+With the Vienna Pass, you still need to book a time slot on reaching the Schönbrunn arrival centre.
 But if you have to wait to go into the palace, the pass also gets you into other less-busy attractions at Schönbrunn.
 So you can make good use of any waiting time.

-- Book a self-guided Schönbrunn tour ticket and time slot from the official website.
+- Book a self-guided Schönbrunn tour ticket and time slot from the official website

 You can also buy these tickets, of course, at the ticket office immediately inside the palace courtyard to the left of the main entrance.
+But, like I say, you may encounter queues.

 Good to know